2 Station Road, Poplar Cottage

 Histgory of 2 Station Road

-Hills Road Station Road junction looking south.
+Hills Road Station Road junction looking south (pre installtion of war memorial).
 Poplar Cottage 2 Station Road on left.

 Royal Commission Survey of Cambridge 1959: part of the premises of Messrs.
 Rattee and Kent, builders, of two storeys, has walls of red and white brick and slate-covered roofs.
 The site was built by Rattee, who founded the business there in 1843.
 The house was built probably within the decade; the porch is an early addition….
 The house is a remarkable example of virtuosity in bizarre pattern and colour composition by a builder……